tvanmaren/js-unit-testing/readme.md

 * output is a sum of all elements

 ###Once You've Finished
-Once you've written code that passes your tests, get started on the [javascript-test-coverage](https://github.com/gSchool/javascript-test-coverage) exercises.
-Be aware that these tests use the 'assert' rather 'expect' Chai library.
-Feel free to dig around the Chai docs to learn and use this other style, or simply delete all code in `index.js` and start from scratch using the `expect` library used for the above exercise.
+Once you've written code that passes your tests, fork & clone the [javascript-test-coverage](https://github.com/gSchool/javascript-test-coverage) repo and begin working through those exercises.

+Be aware that test/test.js imports and uses the `assert` rather `expect` Chai library.
+Feel free to dig around the Chai docs to learn and use the `assert` style, or simply delete all code in `index.js` and start from scratch using the `expect` library used for the above exercise.